sdwerwed/terraform-gitlab-provider-example/README.md

 # Terraform Gitlab Provider Example
 This is a part of code that can be extended for User, Group, and Project Management.
 The input file is a yml file called secrets.yml, in general, it should be encrypted and the key should be secured in a Vault, just for testing purposes I have it in plain text as it doesn't contain any real information.
+You can add new data to yml and the terraform module will create those resourses dynamically.

 Using this module you can:

-1. Create a new user
+1. Create new new users
-2. Create a project
+2. Create new projects
-3. Create a group
+3. Create new group
-4. Specify namespace (group) for projects
+4. Specify projects for groups
-5. Assign users to groups (and to its projects)
+5. Specify users for group
-6. Modify their attributes
+6. Modify the resourses
 7. Destory Objects

 File description: